Jesus declared that He was, "The Way the Truth

 Jesus had repeatedly told the people of His relationship with the Father:

-Hating Jesus is the same thing as hating the Father.
+Hating Jesus, is the same as hating the Father.

 Verse 24: "If I had not done among them the works that no one else did, they would not be guilty of sin, but now they have seen and hated both me and my Father."

-Again, as in verse 22, they have no excuse.
-They have seen the miracles, heard Jesus words and read the scriptures that had proved Jesus was who He said He was, but rather than believing in Him have turned to hatred.
-There is no way the carnal mind can love and accept the teachings of Jesus.
+They have no excuse.
+They have seen the miracles, heard Jesus words, and read the Scriptures that proved Jesus was who He said He was.
+Rather than believe in Him, they have turned to hatred.
+There is no way the carnal mind, can love and accept the teachings of Jesus.

 Verse 25: "But the word that is written in their Law must be fulfilled: 'They hated me without a cause."

-The word "Law" as used here, was not from the Pentateuch, but a reference to the entire Old Testament.
+The word "Law," as used here, was not from the Pentateuch, but was a reference to the entire Old Testament.

 Verse 26: "But when the Helper comes, whom I will send to you from the Father, the Spirit of truth, who proceeds from the Father, he will bear witness about me."

-This is the third of what has been call "Paraclete" passages in John.
+This is the third of what has been called, "Paraclete" passages in the Gospel of John.
 Parakletos (par-ak-lay-toss) translated Comforter, is found in the first four of these passages.